xPoke-glitch/Turn-Based-RPG-Project/README.md

 I also made from scratch the battle menu, but to be honest I could have done it in an easier way ahah.

-A cool thing that this project gave me is more knowledge on Cinemachines, as you can see from the Gamplay example section, I played with them a little!
+A cool thing that this project gave me is more knowledge on Cinemachines, as you can see from the Gampelay example section, I played with them a little!

 Of course, as always, this is a test project, many things can be improved, but the important aspect was to achieve to create the basics of a RPG game - creating a complete RPG game from scratch it requires too much time.